 The CEO is responsible for the leadership, administration, management and effectiveness of Kamehameha Schools’ operations, including planning, coordinating, and directing the implementation of the KS strategic plan, all other strategic plans and the policies, goals, and objectives set by the trustees.

-The Administration Group oversees key enterprise-wide administrative services and functions including human resources, information technology, facilities, enterprise risk and safety, and certain educational supports.
+The Administration Group oversees key enterprise-wide administrative services including educational support, safety and student well-being, enterprise technology, information mangement, and facilities development and support.

-The Communications Group protects and advances KS’ brand and builds positive relationships with key stakeholders, through its three divisions: Creative Services, Communications, and Community Relations.
+The Communications Group advances KS’ brand and builds positive relationships with key stakeholders through its two divisions: Marketing and Strategic Communications.

 The Legal Group defends the will of Ke Aliʻi Pauahi; enables the lawful, ethical advancement of KS’ Mission; and provides centralized legal services through its five divisions: Office of the Vice President, Education Division, Endowment Division, Tax Division and Compliance Division.